ArwenMC/JoinOur/README.md

 # JoinOur
 Tired of posting your discord, website, twitter link whenever someone asks?
 This plugin solves that problem!
+Always having players ask "Where can I join our Discord?", this plugin will do that for you.
 **This plugin requires Spigot due to ChatClickEvents**

 ## Features